Microsoft Access: Intermediate / Advanced

-- Creating input masks to ensure entry is limited to specific characters
+- Creating input masks to ensure users enter data with specific characters

-- Designing forms that extract information from multiple related tables
+- Designing forms using fields from multiple tables (multi-table forms)

 - Locking specific controls to prevent data entry on a form

 - Customizing form backgrounds using custom colours or graphics

 - Inserting an image or logo on a form